ecodallaluna/portfolio/projects/proj-4.md

 After the analysis of this qualitative data, we delivered a report about the use of the App.
 We had a further meeting with the developing team and the product manager and discussed the insight collected with the research.
 The data was comparing that with the initial list of questions.
 This helped to create a list of accurate questions.
 We designed a questionnaire based on these questions and distributed it to the majority of the test user of Second Nose (120 people).

-The questionnaire was based on close-ended questions with few open-ended questions based on a summarised scenario that was shown to be useful during the first qualitative research.
+The questionnaire was based on close-ended questions with few open-ended questions derived from a summarised scenario that was shown to be useful during the first qualitative research.
 The result of the questionnaire confirmed some data from the qualitative report while some initial insight was contradicted.

 #### Further investigation in Asia
 The research had an international development with a further investigation on the field that brought me to visit Thailand, South Korea and Japan.
 The research was promoted by the University of Trento as part of an international exchange programme.